shepheb1/shepheb1contrast.github.io/index.md

 ---

 <img src="assets/ASA-fellow-photo-closeup.jpg" width = "150px" style = "float:right; padding-left:20px">
-Welcome to Bryan Shepherd's personal website.
 I am a Professor of Biostatistics at Vanderbilt University.
 I do biomedical research, teach graduate students, and develop new statistical methods.
 Most of my collaborative work involves HIV/AIDS and other areas of global health research.

 ## Education